-- any specific mathematics terminology used in the testlet - additional pages of instruction to set up mathematics testlets for students who are blind or visually impaired - whether calculator use is allowed for the testlet - "Yes" means a student can use a calculator if the student is accustomed to using a calculator for instruction.
-Some items in the testlet may not require a calculator, but the test administrator does not have to remove the calculator once it has been given for the testlet. - "No" means a student cannot use a calculator for any portion of the testlet. - "Not Applicable" means the items do not involve computation and a calculator does not need to be provided.
+- Any specific mathematics terminology used in the testlet - Instructions for setting up mathematics testlets for students who are blind or visually impaired - Whether calculator use is allowed for the testlet: - "Yes" means a student can use a calculator if the student is accustomed to using a calculator for instruction.
+Some items in the testlet may not require a calculator, but the test administrator does not have to remove the calculator once it has been given for the testlet.

+- "No" means a student cannot use a calculator for any portion of the testlet. - "Not Applicable" means the items do not involve computation and a calculator does not need to be provided.